Kpable/Snake/README.md

 ![Snake Collision and Score](/images/snake.gif)

-A few things left to complete (although some may not be needed)
+A few things that would be nice to complete (although arguably not be needed)
 - Start menu
 - Game start countdown
 - Game over menus